jeffh/Hydrant/docs/source/mapper_reference.rst

 ==================

-This builds upon various mappers and the Objective-C runtime to achieve the dryest code possible, at the expense of internal complexity.
+This builds upon various mappers and the Objective-C runtime to achieve the dryest code possible, at the expense of internal complexity (ie - "Magic").
 It uses the runtime to try and intelligently fill mappings:

-    - Convert strings to dates with :ref:`HYDMapStringToDate`
+    - Convert strings to dates with :ref:`HYDMapStringToAnyDate`
-    - Coerces some core types among each other: ``NSString``, ``NSNumber``, c numerics.
+    - Convert numbers to dates with :ref:`HYDMapNumberToDateSince1970`
+    - Converts numbers to strings and vice versa as needed
+    - Converts objects to strings for NSString properties
+    - Converts objects (to strings, then) to urls for NSURL properties
+    - Converts objects (to strings, then) to uuids for NSUUID properties
     - Type check incoming values with :ref:`HYDMapType` to match the types of the properties being assigned
-    - Type check the incoming source object before doing any parsing.

 Since this mapper cannot determine the intended reverse mapping, you must explicitly state them.
+The reflective mapper will try and emit strings by default.

 .. info:: Currently, this mapper does not support non-numeric c types (structs,
           C++ classes, etc.).

+.. info:: This mapper manages internal state and is definitely not thread-safe.

 .. warning:: WIP: Please do not use yet.

 .. _HYDMapDispatch:
 .. _HYDDispatchMapper: